Skip to content

 77. High Conservation Value (HCV) assessments for all estates planted/planned planting since January 2015?

-The company reports that its HCV Management plans have been assessed and accredited by licensed assessors.
+The company reports that its HCV management plans have been assessed and accredited by licensed assessors.
 However, no HCV management plan could be found.

 • N